emin999999/netflix-account-generator-and-checker/README.md

 # how use
-What you need to install: Python and Selenium
+What you need to install: Python, Selenium and request